-On September 10, the U.S. Department of Energy (DOE) issued the Fiscal Year (FY) 2020 solicitation for the Technology Commercialization Fund (TCF) supported by the Office of Technology Transitions (OTT).
-This is the fifth annual TCF solicitation since 2016.
+On September 10, 2020 the U.S. Department of Energy (DOE) issued the Fiscal Year (FY) 2021 solicitation for the Technology Commercialization Fund (TCF) supported by the Office of Technology Transitions (OTT).
+This is the sixth annual TCF solicitation since 2016.
 The Energy Policy Act of 2005 created the TCF to promote DOE National Laboratories' promising energy technologies and expands DOE's efforts to catalyze the commercial impact of the Department's portfolio of research, development, demonstration, and deployment activities.

-DOE expects to make available approximately $24.1 million-$26.1 million of Federal funding for awards under this solicitation.
+DOE expects to make available approximately $23.1 - $28.5 million of Federal funding for awards under this solicitation.
 TCF Federal funds are matched with non-Federal contributions to perform technology maturation with the intent of attracting a private partner that is willing to support the technology's commercialization or to support cooperative development of a technology with a private partner.